What is a technical audit? This is how I do it.

 - Poor website user experience: whether it’s speed, a less-than-optimised mobile site, or a non-secure website all these can and do impact the way search engines and Google see and rank your website organically.

-How often should you have an SEO audit?
+How often should you have an audit done?

 Depending on your industry and marketing strategy, annual or half-yearly audits would be the best route.